jmettraux/aachen/src/pda__health.md

 # Taking Hits

 Hit Points
-: a measure of grit, fortitude.
+: a measure of grit, fortitude;
+: minimum HP is 0.

 Exhaustion Levels
-: a measure of fatigue.
+: a measure of fatigue;
+: starts at 0, ends at 6 with death.

 Reaching 0 HP
 : when an opponent reaches 0 HP, it is considered dead;
 : when a character does, it is considered out of action.

 Out of action
-: Exhaustion Level immediately reaches 5;
+: Exhaustion Level immediately reaches 5, "crippled";
-: Character becomes unconscious.
+: character becomes unconscious.

 First aid
-: TODO
+: a successful _Heal_ check brings back a character to consciousness;
+: else the character will have to be carried.

 Post Combat
 : Exhaustion Level increase by 1 (max EL 5, so no death);
-: Referee may rule: "no exhaustion increase"; or
+: referee may rule: "no exhaustion increase"; or
-: "exhaustion increase by 1 on failed `CON TC` check".
+: "no exhaustion increase on successful `CON TC` check".

 <hr/>